autoplot/documentation/md/help.md

 The metadata node in the list is metadata provided by the data source.
-In general, Autoplot doesn't understand the metadata and simply provides it for reference by the user.
+In general, Autoplot doesn't understand the metadata and simply provides it for reference by the scientist.
 However, if the data source also identifies a "metadata model," this is indicated in parenthesis and Autoplot will use the metadata to get axis labels and ranges.